 If you’ve spent several hours configuring devices manually, it’s magical to watch a device pick up apps and settings automatically.
 And it’s not just for new devices.
 If an employee leaves or you need to repurpose a Mac or iOS device, device-management software can automatically wipe it and set it up for its new role with minimal effort.

-An important aspect of switching to a managed IT department model that relies on device-management software is requiring security policies.
+An important aspect of switching to a Managed IT Services model that relies on device-management software is requiring security policies.
 If you’ve ever worried about an employee losing a company device containing confidential data, device-management software can eliminate those concerns by automatically enabling FileVault for Macs or enforcing non-trivial passcodes on iOS devices.
 Lost devices can even be locked or wiped remotely from a central management console.

 Also, device-management software can restrict what apps users may install, so you don’t have to worry about apps that could leak confidential information or malware that could be stealing passwords.